georgiee/origami/LOG.md

+## 170705
+I found [THAT][[origami-render-01] and [THIS][origami-render-02]
+Two pdf files with science about rendering origamis from around 2008/2009.

+ I then found [ORIPA][oripa] which is the java application from the first PDF.
+ You can basically create origami models from creasing patterns alone.

+ But the awesome thing is: That Java application (where I have to sources accessible on github) can actually calculate and output the matrix expression of overlap relation of polygons.

+ if you export the obj file you get vertices, polygons and the matrix.
+ I could use the output if the count of polygons matches and I somehow can match them.

+ But I could actually do the calculation myself and provide the matrix for every model I have in place.
+ That sounds awesome as I would get the matrix telling me which polygon/face is on top at any given time.
+ With this information, I'm sure I can get the rendering problem fixed.
+Either in a shader or in a custom depth buffer implementation (like `webgl_camera_logarithmicdepthbuffer.html` in the threejs examples).

 ## 170704
 Back to the basics.
 I want to create a reusable World class so I can extend it for all of my prototype with different scenes and light setups.